ehForwarderBot/ehForwarderBot/docs/guide/lifecycle.rst

         are initialized and available.

-        This is useful when a middleware would have channel-specific behavior or would monkey-patch
+        This is useful when a middleware would have channel-specific behaviors or would monkey-patch
         code in channels.
     end note
     :Poll master channel